-&lt;sup>25 There are currently has 109 federally recognized tribes and others seeking recognition in California.
+26 California currently has 109 federally recognized tribes and others seeking recognition.

-&lt;sup>26 Cash deposits refer to cashier's checks (filed with the state) or certificates of deposits (filed with private banks) by contractors who do not want to use a surety company for their required license bond.
+27 Cash deposits refer to cashier's checks (filed with the state) or certificates of deposits (filed with private banks) by contractors who do not want to use a surety company for their required license bond.